 The cumulative aggregated channel bandwidth is defined as the frequency band from the lowest edge of the lowest CC to the upper edge of the highest CC of all UL and DL configured CCs inside the bidirectional spectrum of the UE.
 When the maximum output power of a UE is modified by MPR, the power limits specified in clause 6.2A.4 apply.

-The requirements in the following clauses are applicable to the following CA configurations:
+The requirements in the following clauses are applicable to the following intra-band CA configurations:

 - intra-band contiguous uplink CA, with the aggregated channel bandwidth no greater than 800 MHz.